 \subsection{Covering Production Alternatives, States, and Transitions}

-So far, we have discussed how individual \emph{exchanges} are produced and handled.
-For thorough testing, we also must ensure to cover as many aspects of the specification as possible.
-For grammars, Havrikov et al.~\cite{havrikov2019} introduced the concept of \emph{$k$-path coverage}, ensuring that a producer covers all possible combinations of production alternatives up to a length of $k$ nodes in the derivation tree.
-A coverage of $k = 1$ means that the produced inputs cover all alternatives in the grammar at least once; a coverage of $k = 2$ means that all combinations of pairs of alternatives are covered.
+Comprehensive protocol testing requires covering the specification as thoroughly as possible.
+In the context of grammar-based fuzzing, Havrikov et al.~\cite{havrikov2019} introduced the concept of \emph{$k$-path coverage}, which ensures that a producer explores all possible combinations of production alternatives up to a depth of $k$ in the derivation tree.
+Coverage at $k=1$ implies that every alternative in the grammar is exercised at least once; $k=2$ ensures that all consecutive pairs of alternatives are covered.

-In an \IO grammar embedding a finite state model, states become nonterminals, and transitions become alternatives (see \Cref{fig:smtp-grammar,fig:smtp-fsa}).
-Therefore, by construction, a set of interactions that has a $k$-path coverage of $k = 1$ also \emph{covers all transitions in the embedded state model.} For the \SMTP grammar in \Cref{fig:smtp-grammar}, this means that for every \SMTP command, both the happy path (leading to the next state) and the error path (leading to an error response) are covered.
-Such \emph{specification coverage} is, of course, a very desirable feature in testing.
+Since an \IO grammar implicitly encodes the protocol's finite state machine, the grammar structure reflects the state model (see \Cref{fig:smtp-grammar}).
+Consequently, a set of interactions achieving $k$-path coverage ($k=1$) effectively \emph{covers all transitions in the embedded state model.} For the \SMTP example, this guarantees that for every command, both the successful execution (leading to the next state) and the error path (leading to a rejection) are tested.

-Being able to \emph{measure} coverage does not mean that we can also \emph{enforce} coverage, though.
-For regular inputs and grammars, achieving $k$-path coverage is a solved problem~\cite{havrikov2019}.
-Our \emph{interactions,} however, typically include the programs under test whose responses we cannot directly control.
-We thus need a production algorithm that \emph{detects} where coverage is still missing, and \emph{guides} production towards this missing coverage.
+However, the ability to \emph{measure} coverage does not imply the ability to \emph{enforce} it.
+While achieving $k$-path coverage is a solved problem for standard inputs~\cite{havrikov2019}, our \emph{interactions} involve an external system under test whose responses are outside our direct control.
+Therefore, we require a production strategy that \emph{detects} coverage gaps and actively \emph{guides} the interaction towards these missing states.

-We use three different components to archive full $k$-path coverage for an \IO grammar, discussed in the following sections.
+To achieve full $k$-path coverage for an \IO grammar, we employ three distinct components (see \Cref{alg:targetselection} for the selection logic): \begin{enumerate*}[label=(\arabic*)] \item A \textbf{Target Selection Algorithm} that identifies all uncovered $k$-paths and selects a specific path to target; \item A \textbf{Navigator} that computes the sequence of messages and states required to reach the selected $k$-path; and \item A \textbf{Message Guider} that monitors the current session, selecting messages that adhere to the navigator's plan and aborting the run if the protocol state diverges. \end{enumerate*}